 Introduction

 The range of semantic dimensions which are believed to impact on lexical processing is vast and seemingly ever-increasing (for description see Goh et al., 2016; Nickels et al. 2022).
-Data regarding semantic dimensions has informed many theoretical accounts of lexical processing, including semantic richness theory (e.g., Pexman et al., 2003; 2007; 2008), dual coding theory (Paivio et al., 1968; Paivio, 1971), context availability theory (Schwanenflugel et al, 1988; Schwanenflugel & Stowe, 1989), and embodied semantics (e.g., Fernandino et al., 2016; Kousta et al., 2011; Siakaluk et al., 2008a; 2008b).

-While word-form characteristics (e.g., frequency, length) may be measured quantitatively, variables indexing semantic dimensions frequently rely on subjective ratings, resulting in methodological challenges: Ratings are constrained by access to sufficient raters (particularly if they need to come from a specific population, e.g., monolingual older adults) and by the number of items which can be realistically rated by an individual.
-Consequently, many databases with ratings for semantic variables have relatively few raters per item or few items in total.
-In addition, it must be assumed that raters understand the concept that they are rating (e.g., imageability) and are able to readily access the information required to make that rating (e.g., an idea of how easily they can image a stimulus).
+While word-form characteristics (e.g., frequency, length) may be measured quantitatively, variables indexing semantic dimensions frequently rely on subjective ratings, resulting in methodological challenges: Ratings are constrained by access to sufficient raters and by the number of items which can be realistically rated by an individual.
+Consequently, many databases have relatively few raters per item or few items in total.
+In addition, it must be assumed that raters understand the concept that they are rating and are able to readily access the information required to make that rating.
 If raters are not able to accurately rate words in the manner intended by the researchers or if there is a large degree of variability in the ratings within and/or between participants, this calls into question the validity of the ratings.

 The validity of two commonly studied semantic dimensions, concreteness and imageability, has been discussed in the literature (e.g., Connell & Lynott, 2012; Dymarska et al., 2023; Pollock, 2018).
-Pollock (2018) raised concerns regarding the large standard deviations of these ratings, with this suggesting that group means may not accurately capture a word’s “true” rating.
+Pollock (2018) raised concerns regarding the large standard deviations of these ratings, which suggests substantial disagreement between participants.
 For example, if, on a scale from 1-7, a word has a concreteness rating of four, but a standard deviation of two, some raters must have considered the word to be concrete while others considered it abstract.
 Pollock, therefore, recommended excluding high standard deviations items from study stimuli.
-While high variance in ratings can suggest substantial disagreement between participants, standard deviations (and means) may also be skewed by outlier data.
-Consequently, Pollock’s concerns would also highlight the importance of identifying and removing outlying datasets (participants) and data points.

-Pollock also questioned whether raters were using the same information when forming concreteness ratings and this echoes similar concerns regarding the face validity of imageability norms (e.g., Connell & Lynott, 2012; Dymarska et al., 2023).
+Pollock (2018) also questioned whether raters were using the same information when forming concreteness ratings and this echoes similar concerns regarding the face validity of imageability norms (e.g., Connell & Lynott, 2012; Dymarska et al., 2023).
 Imageability ratings are intended to represent the ease with which a person can generate multimodal imagery in relation to a word (Paivio et al., 1968).
 Yet, raters are argued to rarely draw on the range of imagery types when rating but instead focus on visual imagery (Connell & Lynott, 2012; Dymarska et al., 2023).
 Further, Dymarska et al. showed that imageability ratings varied significantly between norm samples and that this could not be accounted for by cultural factors nor by differences in stimuli, but rather pointed to inconsistency between the raters.